byandell/happygit/README.md

 Happy Git practice with Jenny Bryan

 These are notes from the talk today.
+Modest change on repo here.

 [Git for humans alice bartlett](https://speakerdeck.com/alicebartlett/git-for-humans)
 https://gist.github.com/alicebartlett